IntelliFinder/equiEPNN/README.md

-# ⚔️ Geometric GNN Dojo
+# ⚔️ Create node features from Spectral Graphs

-*Geometric GNN Dojo* is a pedagogical resource for beginners and experts to explore the design space of **Graph Neural Networks for geometric graphs**.
+Based on *Geometric GNN Dojo* is a pedagogical resource for beginners and experts to explore the design space of **Graph Neural Networks for geometric graphs**.

 Check out the accompanying paper ['On the Expressive Power of Geometric Graph Neural Networks'](https://arxiv.org/abs/2301.09308), which studies the expressivity and theoretical limits of geometric GNNs.
 > Chaitanya K. Joshi*, Cristian Bodnar*, Simon V. Mathis, Taco Cohen, and Pietro Liò.
 On the Expressive Power of Geometric Graph Neural Networks. *International Conference on Machine Learning*.